Scheduled MonumentsEnglandRemains of Aspen Colliery, associated beehive coking ovens and canal basin

 What is Remains of Aspen Colliery, associated beehive coking ovens and canal basin?

-Remains of Aspen Colliery, associated beehive coking ovens and canal basin, is a scheduled ancient monument located in Lancashire that represents the industrial heritage of coal mining and coking operations.
+Remains of Aspen Colliery, associated beehive coking ovens and canal basin is a scheduled monument of industrial heritage in Lancashire, England, dating to the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016943.

 Who is responsible for protecting Remains of Aspen Colliery, associated beehive coking ovens and canal basin?